 This “NavMesh Obstacle” component can be assigned to any object in your scene with a 3D collider to designate it as a blocking element for the agents.
 More specifically, marking an object as an obstacle will enforce a small unwalkable area around it when you bake the navigation mesh that corresponds to the “forbidden” zone for the agents.
-This area is computed by carving the bounding box of the obstacle while adding a little offset (that depends on the size of the agent) out of the nav mesh.
+This area is computed by carving the bounding box of the obstacle out of the nav mesh and adding a little offset (that depends on the size of the agent).
 Below is an image that shows the same scene in three different states (from top to bottom):

 - without the display of the nav mesh

 - with the display of the nav mesh but no carving

 - with the display of the nav mesh and with carving